The Top 8 Bryce Harper Rookie Cards

 As far as which Harper card to buy?
 The base cards are rather affordable, although the upside is probably less.
 If you can afford some of the various parallels, autographs, and variations, that’s likely the way to go.

 Getting the rarest parallel, variation, or autographed Harper rookie card your budget allows is likely the best bet.
 As far as what brand?
 I don’t think there’s enough of a trend to say anything beyond “buy the one you think looks the coolest”.

 Final thoughts on the best Bryce Harper rookie Cards

 Bryce Harper appears on an absurd number of rookie, prospect, pre-rookie, and other early career cards.
 It can be confusing to know what to buy, for sure.

-If its raw copies of oddball and lesser known releases that you just like the look of, or appreciate their “deep cut” status?
+If it is raw copies of oddball and lesser-known releases that you just like the look of, or appreciate their “deep cut” status?
 More power to you and have fun.
 The hobby is just that, and as long as you’re enjoying it, you’re doing it right.